Here is a simple and fascinating descriptive video, in easy-to-understand terms, of how a mechanical watch movement works.

 When passion drives you towards the study of time, it is with the understanding that vintage watches are often under appreciated.
-I myself, Craig Duling, throughout my studies, have discovered times when I was drawn to a particular brand or style of watch; as […]
+I myself, Paul Duling, throughout my studies, have discovered times when I was drawn to a particular brand or style of watch; as […]

-Craig Duling researched the Montgomery watch dial history and found it to be a truly unique and valuable addition to pocket watch design especially among many of the railroads.
+Paul Duling researched the Montgomery watch dial history and found it to be a truly unique and valuable addition to pocket watch design especially among many of the railroads.
 It had certain innovations on the marginal minute design that made it one of the […]

 The strong market for pocket watches is a clear indication that these watches not only retain their high values but have the potential to greatly grow in value when held over time.
 As with the collecting of any particular category of antique, there are […]